Olfaction

 w = 4: number of sensors (2x antennae + 2x max. palps) 3: spatial dimensionality k: data dimensionality n: number of odor sources

-Input - odor source position: [n, 3] Input - sensor positions: [w, 3] Input - peak intensity: [n, k] Input - difusion function: f(dist)
+Input - odor source position: [n, 3] Input - sensor positions: [w, 3] Input - peak intensity: [n, k] Input - diffusion function: f(dist)

-Apply pre-integrated difusion function: S = f(D) -> [n, k, w] Reshape peak intensities to P = [n, k, w*] Apply scaling: I = P * S -> [n, k, w] element wise
+Apply pre-integrated diffusion function: S = f(D) -> [n, k, w] Reshape peak intensities to P = [n, k, w*] Apply scaling: I = P * S -> [n, k, w] element wise

 Output - Sum over the first axis: [k, w]

-get_spawn_position(rel_pos: ndarray, rel_angle: ndarray) Tuple[ndarray, ndarray]
+get_spawn_position(rel_pos: ndarray, rel_angle: ndarray) tuple[ndarray, ndarray]

 For example, if the arena has flat terrain, this method can simply return rel_pos, rel_angle unchanged (as is the case by default).
-If there is are featues on the ground that are 0.1 mm in height, then this method should return rel_pos + [0, 0, 0.1], rel_angle.
+If there is are features on the ground that are 0.1 mm in height, then this method should return rel_pos + [0, 0, 0.1], rel_angle.

 Parameters: